Piqcyl/Hyades-Open-Cluster/README.md

 “Hyades2” - (Data with spectroscopic observations)

-1. Similarly as in step (2), preform hypothesis testing with normal distribution but instead use “final” as a more representative distribution of Hyades cluster to test against.
+1. Similarly as in step (2), preform hypothesis testing with normal distribution by testing against “final”, a more representative distribution of Hyades cluster.
-2. Using filtered lambda data, calculate the average and run it through function to calculate radial velocities for stars with out spectroscopic observations.
+2. Using filtered lambda data, calculate the average and run it through moving cluster relation to calculate radial velocities for stars with out spectroscopic observations.
 3. Extend proper motions to identify moving cluster point of convergence.
 4. Investigate outliers for proper motion, proper motion error, calculated radial velocity, and calculated radial velocity error.
 5. Use personal judgement to decide on what constitutes an “extreme value” and filter accordingly.